mohd-meraj-khan/LBM-for-scattering/README.md

 > The code is currently a work in progress.
 The 2D version is stable and ready for use, while the 3D version requires further development to be fully functional.

+> [!NOTE]
+> If you have a research idea and are interested in collaborating, feel free to reach out to me at meraj@cacs.iitm.ac.in.
+I’d be happy to discuss potential opportunities!

 ## Related publications

 [Electromagnetic scattering by curved surfaces and calculation of radiation force: Lattice Boltzmann simulations](https://doi.org/10.1063/5.0234413)